Integrating CMake with scikit-build-core

 sdist.exclude = [".github", "tests", "docs"]

-The [tool.scikit-build] table directly maps Python metadata to CMake cache variables.
-Setting ninja.make-fallback = false is critical for CI reproducibility; it forces a hard failure if Ninja is missing rather than silently degrading to GNU Make, which breaks parallel build guarantees and invalidates cache consistency.
-For maintainers requiring granular control over build metadata, wheel tags, and source distribution pruning, the schema extensions documented in Mastering pyproject.toml for Spatial Wheels provide the necessary configuration patterns and validation rules.
+The [tool.scikit-build] table maps Python metadata onto CMake cache variables.
+Setting ninja.make-fallback = false is the single most important line for reproducibility: it forces a hard failure when Ninja is missing instead of silently degrading to GNU Make, which breaks parallel-build guarantees and invalidates cache consistency.
+The cmake.define table is the supported way to pass values such as GEOSPATIAL_USE_SYSTEM_PROJ into configure without a wrapper script.
+Granular control over wheel tags, build-tag injection, and source-distribution pruning is documented in mastering pyproject.toml for spatial wheels.

 cmake_minimum_required(VERSION 3.26)